od-ms/digifarm-search/README.md

 # Digifarm project list with filter function

 This is the project list for digifarm.ms - a project for volunteers on digital public participation.
+See on GitHub Pages. <https://ccplatz.github.io/digifarm/>

 ## Installation